MUSICMANBASS.GLOBAL

 Abovr.
 Body 3 Mar 1983.

-From circa Feb/ March 1983 the pickup routing outlines the pickup's cover.
+From circa Feb/ March 1983 the pickup routing outlines the pickup's cover dimension.
 It is thought that the new routing may have coincided with the introduction of clear pickguards.

 Suggested Substitutes For The Pre-EB Pickups (No affiliations).